samjwu/ClockCrewCrock/README.md

 Click your way through Portal History, following "A" beginning of Strawberry Clock trying to "B" the best King of the Portal that he can "B".

-Learn of the Herculean tasks undertaken by the Clock Crew to bring peace and love to all the mouth-breathing simpletons &#151;I mean intelligent, honored users of Newgrounds.
+Learn of the Herculean tasks undertaken by the Clock Crew to bring peace and love to all the mouth-breathing simpletons &mdash;I mean intelligent, honored users of Newgrounds.

 Umm... this game is awesome.
 Vote 5.
 Also, make sure you beat it.
 It only takes 5 minutes.
 And remember to vote 5.
 Actually, you don't even have to play the game.
 Just vote 5 and favorite it.